-Mille Lacs Corporate Ventures shall obtain a provisional cannabis license for each license as listed in § 1210(a)(2).
-All provisional licenses may be granted by a Resolution of the Band Assembly starting on the effective date of this Code and shall expire on December 31, 2024.
+Mille Lacs Corporate Ventures, or a subsidiary thereof, shall obtain a provisional, nontransferable cannabis license for each license as listed in § 1210(a)(2).
+All provisional licenses may be granted by a Resolution of the Band Assembly starting on the effective date of this Code and shall expire on December 31, 2025.
 After expiration of all provisional cannabis licenses, Mille Lacs Corporate Ventures shall obtain any and all cannabis licenses through the Department's processes as listed above.